Key Points

 A business must listen and respond to a multitude of different voices.
-In this article, we will discuss the Voice of the Process, or VOP, what it means, how to gather it, how it will benefit your organization, and how it can be used to balance with the other voices you must listen to.
+In this article, we will discuss the Voice of the Process or VOP, what it means, how to gather it, how it will benefit your organization, and how it can be used to balance with the other voices you must listen to.

-Overview: What is the Voice of the Process, or VOP?
+What Is the Voice of the Process?

-The problem is that there must be balance between all the voices since they will often be in conflict.
+The problem is that there must be a balance between all the voices since they will often be in conflict.
 Your VOP may have a significant clash with your VOC.
 The customer may dictate a spec for quality and for delivery that you’re not capable of meeting without significant effort and cost.
 Of course, that would also clash with your VOB, whose needs include being profitable.

 The VOP often comes from the use of common Lean Six Sigma statistical tools.
 A run chart and control chart will tell you whether your processes are stable or not.
 The control chart will tell you whether you are in control or not and whether you are exhibiting common cause or special cause variation.
 By knowing this information, you will be able to determine what type of action to take on your process to enable you to meet the VOC.
 Process capability and metrics such as Cpk will clarify to what degree your process is capable.

-3 benefits of Voice of the Process
+Benefits of the Voice of the Process

-1. Insight
+Insight

 By thoroughly gathering and analyzing your VOP, you will gain insight into what you need to do to meet the wants, needs, and expectations of your customers.
 If you don’t have that insight, how can you adjust and adapt to be successful?

-If everyone is focused on the same issues and have clearly defined them, then everyone in the organization will be aligned and work in unison rather than at cross purposes.
+If everyone is focused on the same issues and has clearly defined them, then everyone in the organization will be aligned and work in unison rather than at cross purposes.
 You will often hear the refrain, “Let your data speak.”

-3. Balance
+Balance

-Why is Voice of the Process important to understand?
+Why Does Voice of the Process Matter?

 If you can’t measure it, you can’t understand it.
 If you can’t understand it, you can’t fix it.
 That is why you need to clearly define and understand your VOP.
 As Peter Drucker said, “If you can’t measure it, you can’t improve it.”

-It’s data-driven
+It’s Data-Driven

 You can’t rely on a subjective definition of your VOP. it is important for your VOP to be objectively and quantitatively defined so everyone has the same understanding of what your VOP means.
 You may need to do a little training of organizational personnel so they understand what and how the statistical tools are being used to define your VOP.